Across the RV industry these days, the question on everyone’s mind is has the RV boom ended?

 - 8 The industry is resilient and creative

 - 9 What are your thoughts on all of this?
 Has the RV boom ended?

 - 10 Finally!
-Mike and Jennifer’s Michigan Bundle (Michigan’s Upper Peninsula AND Michigan’s Lower Peninsula)
+Mike and Jennifer’s Michigan Bundle (Michigan’s Lower Peninsula AND Michigan’s Upper Peninsula)

 The recent economic downturn is claiming lots of victims and the RV industry is no exception The industry is still very strong and no one is panicking – yet – but the indications are that sales, production, RV travel, and consumer demand are all starting to slide.